unytics/bigfunctions/site/content/getting_started.md

 ## 📝 We log executions

-We log executions of remote functions for quota management and cost management.
-Data collected include: timestamp of execution, name of executed BigFunction, the user email who executed them and the number of rows the query is made upon.
-We may use these data to know about service usage, for troubleshooting and to send emails with news about the project.
+We log executions of remote functions to manage quotas and costs.
+Collected data include: timestamp of execution, name of executed BigFunction and the user email who executed them.
 We will never share these emails to anyone.
-If this seem unfair to you please contact contact@unytics.io.
+We don't log function arguments data.
+If this seems unfair to you please contact contact@unytics.io.

 ## 😮 BigFunctions are open